'Truly heartless': PM Imran draws ire for suggesting 'blackmail' by Hazaras

 "What else has this community left — to be heard and seen — apart from refusing to bury its murdered members?
 Nothing."

-TV presenter and journalist Saima Mohsin was also critical of the premier for suggesting the Hazaras were blackmailing him and "aligning" them "corrupt politicians".
+TV presenter and journalist Saima Mohsin was also critical of Imran for suggesting the Hazaras were blackmailing him and for "aligning" them "corrupt politicians".

 "Who is advising him and where is his own conscience? ill-advised," she tweeted.